-Notice that the definition of ring here is slightly different from that used by our textbook, and we have corresponding differences in the definition of subring and homomorphism:
+The definition of ring here is slightly different from that used by some authors (e.g. Fraleigh), and we have corresponding differences in the definition of subring and homomorphism:

 - Assume that all rings have a multiplicative identity, or unity; - Assume that all subrings contain the same unity; - Assume that all ring homomorphisms send unity to unity.